coderefinery/git-intro/_episodes/09-branches.md

 ```

 - Make a few commits to `master`, then realize you committed to the wrong branch,
-  branch off and rewind the `master` branch back.
+  branch off and rewind the `master` branch back using `git reset --hard`.
 - Delete a branch that is merged, then recreate it.
+- Delete an unmerged branch, then try to recreate it.
 - Rebase a branch.
 - Squash commits that are "at the end".
-- Squash a couple of commits except the last one.
+- Squash a couple of commits except the last one using `git rebase -i`.
-- Delete an unmerged branch, then try to recreate it.

 ---